lbeder/health-monitor-rails/README.md

 ## Configuration

 ### Adding providers
 By default, only the database check is enabled.
-You can add more service providers from an initializer:
+You can add more service providers via an initializer:

 ```ruby
 HealthMonitor.configure do |config|